 at no additional cost to you.
 Thanks so much!

-How to Collect Flower Seeds
+How to Harvest or Collect Flower Seeds

 - Grab some plastic cups or bowls (paper lunch bags work well too).
 I also carry along a marker and a pair of scissors.